olipo186/Git-Auto-Deploy/docs/Configuration.md

 ### Allow web hooks with specific payload only (payload-filter)

 A web hook request typically contains a payload, or a request body, made up of a JSON object.
-The JSON object in the request body will follow a format choosen by the Git server.
+The JSON object in the request body will follow a format chosen by the Git server.
 Thus, it's format will differ depending on whether you are using GitHub, GitLab, Bitbucket or any other Git provider.

-A *payload-filter* can be used to set specific criterias for which incoming web hook requests should actually trigger the deploy command.
+A *payload-filter* can be used to set specific criteria for which incoming web hook requests should actually trigger the deploy command.
 Filter can be setup to only trigger deploys when a commit is made to a specific branch, or when a pull request is closed and has a specific destination branch.

 Since the format of the payload differs depending on what Git provider you are using, you'll need to inspect the web hook request format yourself and write a filter that matches its structure.